infrawatch/documentation/doc-Service-Telemetry-Framework/modules/api-stats-updates.md

 - You have created the `stf-connectors.yaml` file.
 For more information, see xref:configuring-red-hat-openstack-platform-overcloud-for-stf_completing-the-stf-configuration[].

-- You are using the most current version of OpenStack: Train.
+- You are using the most current version of {OpenStack} {OpenStackVersion}.

 ## Configuring collectd-sensubility